 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
-Table 1 shows that the Authority forecasts that borrowing will peak at around £209m (including all existing borrowing and maintaining min £10m liquid funds) and so expects to comply with this recommendation during 2023/24 and the 2 subsequent periods.
-This view takes into account current commitments, existing plans, and the proposals in the 2023/24 budget report.
+Table 1 above shows that the Authority forecasts that borrowing will peak at around £209m (including all existing borrowing) and so the Council expects to comply with this recommendation during 2023/24 and the 2 subsequent periods.
+This view takes into account current commitments, existing plans, and the proposals in the draft 2023/24 budget report.